1 Just Kidding

 Pa and Mom Ash took us hunting on my fourteenth birthday.
 Kyle and I knew our guns pretty well by then.
 We’d been taught how to shoot from the time we were kids and had to practice every week.
 Some things Pa and Moms were all in agreement about.
 We were ranch kids and we needed to know how to live on our own.

-Mom Mar handled the base camp while we rode up into the mountains.
+Mom Mar handled the base camp and the kids while we rode up into the mountains.
 There were only a few inches of snow on the ground in the high areas and the elk were still pretty high up.
-Later we might see some come down to the river, but they just don't get along well with ranches.
+Later we might see some come down to the river, but they just don’t get along well with ranches.
 We found a good place and hunkered down with a thermos of soup to watch for a prize.
 It was a fruitless day.
 We were cold and wet and hungry by the time we got back to Mom Mar at the base camp.
 Most I saw were a couple squirrels and an old one-eyed raven that sat in a tree and just sort of watched us all day.

 “Well, little girl, we did have a season or two with a pretty big herd.
 But it wasn’t because we could justify supporting it.
 Even with 6,000 grazeable acres, that isn’t enough to support a herd that size and we had to dry feed even in the summer,” Pa said.
 “We were in the middle of a range war and it was all economics.
 The price went down and we couldn’t sell them.
 Dry feed alone ran us well over five million dollars.
 MB, that about right?”